Canine ehrlichiosis has been detected in Queensland, Western Australia, Northern Territory and South Australia.

 People moving or bringing dogs from interstate or adopting rescue dogs should always ask questions about where the animals came from, their history, their health status and what tick prevention they have prior to bringing them to Queensland or moving them within Queensland.

-Testing dogs prior to movement will help ensure only healthy dogs are moved and E. canis is not introduced or unknowingly spread within Queensland.
+Veterinary examination and testing of dogs prior to movement will help ensure only uninfected and healthy dogs are moved and E. canis is not introduced or unknowingly spread within Queensland.

 Dog owners are requested to remain diligent in managing the risk of E. canis and remain vigilant to the signs of disease.
-If you suspect the presence of this disease in any dog, you must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Animal Disease Watch Hotline on 1800 675 888.
+If you suspect the presence of this disease in any dog seek veterinary advice.
+You or your veterinarian must report it to Biosecurity Queensland on 13 25 23 or contact the Emergency Animal Disease Hotline on 1800 675 888.